lights FAQ Forum github.com/luapower/glue

 For a positive n, shift the elements further to the right, effectively creating room for n new elements at index i.
 When n is 1, the effect is the same as for table.insert(t, i, t[i]).
 The old values at index i to i+n-1 are preserved, so #t still works after the shifting.

-For a negative n, shift the elements to the left, effectively removing n elements at index i.
+For a negative n, shift the elements to the left, effectively removing the n elements at index i.
 When n is -1, the effect is the same as for table.remove(t, i).

 Uses